Windsor Drive

 Windsor Drive is an American indie rock band from Wausau, Wisconsin, formed in 2008.
-The band consists of Kipp Wilde (vocals, keys), Owen Jones (drums), Daniel Sukow (guitar, vocals), and Jon Wasleske (bass).
-Their music video for "Fall" was premiered by Ryan Seacrest on E!
-News on January 19, 2010.
-On September 25, 2012, the band released the EP "Wanderlust", co-produced and co-written by John Fields and Bleu.
+The band consists of Kipp Wilde (vocals, keyboards), Owen Jones (drums), Daniel Sukow (guitar, vocals), and Jon Wasleske (bass).

+The band gained early national exposure when their music video for “Fall” premiered on E!
+News with Ryan Seacrest on January 19, 2010.
+On September 25, 2012, Windsor Drive released the EP Wanderlust, which was co-produced and co-written by John Fields and Bleu.